British Army during the French Revolutionary and Napoleonic Wars: Food

+Marriage

-Soldiers were allowed to marry, but wives were expected to submit to army rules and discipline, as well contribute to regimental affairs by performing washing, cooking and other duties.
+Soldiers were allowed to marry, but wives were expected to submit to army rules and discipline, as well to contribute to regimental affairs by performing washing, cooking and other duties.
 Six women per company were officially "on the strength" and could accompany their husbands on active service, receiving rations and places on troop transports.
 If there was competition for these places, selections would be made by ballot.
 Many soldiers also found wives or companions from amongst the local populations, whose presence in the army train was generally tolerated, despite being beyond the quota.
 However, at the conclusion of the Peninsular War only those wives officially on the strength were allowed to return to Britain with their husbands, resulting in a large number of women and children abandoned in France, with no provisions or means of returning to their homes.
 Officers also needed permission from their commanding officers to marry, and for their wives to accompany them, but they were not subject to quota, although restrictions might be made due to the officer's age or seniority.

+Pay

+In the 1790s, a soldier's pay was 1 shilling per day.
+Of this, he had to pay 1½ pence a day for bread and meat.
+A total of 5 shillings and 6 pence per week was withheld for transportation and equipment.
+After deducting all costs, he was left with just over 18 shillings net per year.
+The daily pay for officers ranged from 4 shillings 8 pence for a cornet/ensign to 32 shillings 10 pence for a colonel.
+To create an additional incentive to join the army, recruits received a hand bonus of 7 pounds 12 shillings and 6 pence.
+In 1812 this bonus was increased to 23 pounds 17 shillings and 6 pence.